The-going/evlproject/content/dovetail/_index.md

   specifically aimed at real-time usage is clearly an asset, not a limitation.

-This documentation presents _Dovetail_, an interface for integrating any sort of autonomous software core into the kernel, such as a real-time core.
-The two main software layers forming Dovetail are
+This documentation presents _Dovetail_, a kernel interface which defines a new execution stage in the mainline kernel logic.
+At any time, out-of-band activities running on this stage can preempt the common work.
+A task-specific software core - such as a real-time core
-described:
+- can connect to this interface for gaining bounded response time to external interrupts and ultra-low latency scheduling capabilities.
+This translates into the Dovetail implementation as
+follows:

-- first the interrupt pipeline which creates a high-priority execution stage for an autonomous software core to run on.
+- the interrupt pipeline which creates a high-priority execution stage for an autonomous software core to run on.

-- then, support for [_alternate scheduling_]({{% relref
+- support for the so-called [_alternate scheduling_]({{% relref
-"dovetail/altsched.md" %}}) between the main kernel and the autonomous software core, for sharing *kthreads* and *user* tasks.
+"dovetail/altsched.md" %}}) between the main kernel and the autonomous software core for sharing *kthreads* and *user* tasks.

 Although both layers are likely to be needed for implementing some autonomous core, only the interrupt pipeline has to be enabled in the